pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 ## NOTE
 We highly recommend checking out the following sample apps to observe examples of feature tagging and how Pendo analytics work<br>
+Testing has focused on iPhones. iPads have yet to be tested thoroughly<br>
 (Please pay attention to comments with _PENDO CHANGE_ which in some places require minor changes like integration code or adding a background color)<br>

 ACHNBrowserUI - https://github.com/pendo-io/ACHNBrowserUI <br>